Dre Campbell Farm

 Oxygen deficiency can be seen in the roots, which turn brown and mushy instead of white and firm.
 Wilting or drooping will also appear at the top of the plants.

-This is seen in field-grown crops that are overwatered, sitting in stagnant water, or having poorly drained clay soil.
+This is seen in field-grown crops that are overwatered, sit in stagnant water, or grow in poorly drained clay soil.

 Never water more than the plants and soil can absorb in a few hours.
 Root rot is difficult to fix once it sets in, so prevention is the best solution.